 In most cases, yes.
 DegreeWorks is programmed to recognize that some courses can fulfill more than one requirement.
 For example, EN102 is often used to fulfill both your DGV course requirement and your Tier 1 Humanities requirement.
 Be sure to look through to make sure that this duplicate placement is appropriate.
 If you have any concerns about your Audit, check the requirements for your major in the College Catalog, before contacting your advisor.

 Generally this is not a problem and will work itself out as you complete more of the courses in your major.
-However, if you are concerned, contact your advisor.
+However, if you are concerned, contact your Student Support Advisor.

 If your request to substitute, waive, or transfer an MVCC course is approved, it will be programmed in, and will appear in your audit.
 The substitute course will be used to fulfill your requirement, and, in most cases, an additional line will appear under it that explains why the exception was entered.